 Place the delphinium in the container with the top of the roots just above the soil level and below the rim of the container.
 Fill the container with the remaining potting mix and gently press down to stabilize the plant.

-Step 5 – Stabilization
+Step 5 - Stabilize

 Insert three stakes, forming a triangular shape, to provide support for the plant.
 Delphiniums tend to achieve considerable height and will require the support the stakes provide.
 Choose bamboo stakes covered in green plastic to make them as unobtrusive as possible.

-Step 6 – Watering and Fertilization
+Step 6 - Water and Fertilize

-Water the plant thoroughly and apply a liquid fertilizer.
+Water the plant thoroughly and apply liquid fertilizer.
 A 12:10:10 mix is ideal.
 Delphiniums are very hungry plants, so they must be fed approximately every 2 weeks.
 If the weather is hot and dry, they will require daily watering, but don't go overboard or the roots may rot.

-Step 7 – Positioning
+Step 7 - Position

-The delphinium will need access to direct sunlight for at least 4 to 5 hours daily, so position the plant near a window that allows in plenty of light.
+The delphinium will need access to direct sunlight for at least four to five hours daily, so position the plant near a window that allows in plenty of light.
 If you plan to place them on a porch or patio outdoors, the delphiniums will have to winter indoors because the container does not provide sufficient protection for the roots against the cold weather, which will inevitably lead to root damage.
 The container can also be insulated against the cold weather with bubble wrap if the plant cannot be moved indoors.

 Delphiniums are beautiful annuals, and with proper care, can last up to five years in their containers.
 As with garden planting, the delphiniums will need to be divided every three years, maybe even sooner depending on how quickly they grow.
 You could also transplant them into larger containers.